hosein2398/node-telegram-bot-api-tutorial/README.md

 ```js
 const TelegramBot = require('node-telegram-bot-api');
 ```
-   Then you need to assign your token witch you got from BotFather:
+   Then you need to assign your token which you got from BotFather:

 ```js